 Shortly after the start La Vuelta moves through Gijon and at kilometre 10 the riders tackle the first uphill stretches.
-Not tough enough to be a KOM, but perfect to initiate the breakaway.
+A perfect place to initiate the breakaway.
 At kilometre 39 a similar climb is crested.
 Following the descent a sheer endless false flat runs to the foot of the Puerto de Tarna, which is a 16.8 kilometres climb at 4.9%.
 The second half is averaging around 6%, so the first half is a lot easier.

-The Tarna is crested with 70 kilometres remaining before the distance to the foot of the closing climb is as good as flat.
+The Tarna is crested with almost 70 kilometres remaining.
+The riders fly down the mountain before the distance to the foot of the closing climb is as good as flat.

-Vuelta a España 2018 stage 13: Route map, height profile, and more
+Vuelta a España 2018 stage 13: Route maps, height profiles, and more